 I don’t mean go buy something pretty, I mean DO something (at home) that helps you feel like you’ve taken care of you.
 Wear a face mask, paint your nails, clean out your closet, organize your underwear drawer, make your bed, braid your hair.
 Whatever you do, don’t make it a big event, just simply enjoy the process.

 Make a capsule wardrobe.

 The Danish are known for their simple, neutral pieces that are cozy and layerable.
 No matter your style, you will do yourself a favour to par down your closet to the pieces you are most excited about wearing this season.

 Out and about

-- Head to the library to read all the free magazines curled up in their cozy reading chairs.
+This is a little world that we underutilize.
+Take some time to browse and to read all the free magazines curled up in their cozy reading chairs.

-- Pack a thermos of cocoa and snacks and have a little mini-hike and picnic.
+You can still have a picnic in colder weather.
+Pack up cocoa and snacks and have a little mini-hike and picnic.
 You could just head out for a walk, but bringing along a couple extra things help you to make the space and reason to stop, rest, and engage with nature.